Crunchy, hearty and delicious coconut almond granola to start off the year on the right foot!

 I tend not to make resolutions, simply because I don’t believe in the idea.
 Some years, I do however have one goal I work towards.
 Last year was to start a blog (yay!!), the year before was to plan two wedding ceremonies without killing anyone (succeeded!!) and this year it’s to graduate with my PhD (God willing).
-Well, that’s not really a goal as it is not entirely up to me but more to the Gods of science, my PI (boss) and a whole bunch of committee members.
+Well, that’s not really a goal as it is not entirely up to me but more to the Gods of science.
 But that’s what I am setting my eyes on in 2014.

 As you can see, I am not really one to make resolutions to lose weight, drink green juices daily and/or go on any crazy diets.
 However, I do believe in moderation and balancing one’s diet.
 I try to balance all the sweets I bake with daily consumption of greens, fruits, grains and fibers.
 Key word being try as it is work in progress.
 And one of the ways that I have successfully transformed my breakfasts these past few years has been with this coconut almond granola recipe.